Logo

 Howard Florey inspected the property and lodged a formal application to occupy four houses on the site, numbers 6 to 9.

-Howard Florey raised the money required to realise Sir William Holford's vision for the interiors.
+Howard Florey raised the money required to realise the architect Sir William Holford's vision for the interiors.

 Howard Florey pursued a more progressive and internationalist outlook for the Royal Society.